nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

 ![Image](sb3_pics/1_prov_mcuboot_rw61x.jpg.jpg)

-7. Write image tab
+7. Write image
     * Click __Write image__

 ![Image](sb3_pics/1_prov_write_rw61x.jpg.jpg)

-Now the device is provisioned with RKTH and CUST_MK_SK without transition of the lifecycle.
+Now the device is provisioned with __RKTH__ and __CUST_MK_SK__ without transition of the lifecycle.

 8. Enable dual image support

 __Note: This is needed only for ROM bootloader use case, otherwise skip this step__

-The correct image offset and size has to be programmed to OTP fuseword 17.
+The correct image offset and size has to be programmed to OTP fuseword 17 (BOOT_CFG2).
 In this example we use these values:

-FLEXSPI_IMAGE_SIZE = 0x0 (The size of the boot image is considered to be equal to the offset of the second image) FLEXSPI_IMAGE_OFFSET = 0x10
+-  FLEXSPI_IMAGE_SIZE = 0x0 (The size of the boot image is considered to be equal to the offset of the second image)

-Note: We set 4MB offset here but final value is up to user as this operation is also permanent
+-  FLEXSPI_IMAGE_OFFSET = 0x10

 Fuse the OTP using blhost:
 `blhost -p COM3,115200 -- efuse-program-once 17 00008000`

-Note: The device will be still usable for development purpose as ROM evaluates only valid image header of a signed image at zero and FLEXSPI_IMAGE_OFFSET offset
+Note: We set a 4MB offset here, but the final value is up to the user as this operation is also permanent.
+The device will still be usable for development purposes, as ROM evaluates only the valid image header of a signed image and looks for image version presence.

 9. Erase device

+This will erase encrypted image from the workaround.

+10. Load MCUboot (only MCUboot use case)

-In case of evaluating the MCUboot examples, load unencrypted and unsigned `mcuboot_opensource` to the device using a programmer as usual
+Load unencrypted and unsigned `mcuboot_opensource` to the device using a programmer as usual

 ## 2. Prepare OTA images